pascal-fb-martin/kodi-hdhomerun/README.md

 This change allows using the addon through a firewall that blocks the UDP discovery.

-The configuration requires one additional item: the network name (or IP address) of the device.
-The addon will retrieve all other necessary information from the device itself.
+The configuration requires one additional item: a space-separated list of network names (or IP addresses) of the devices.
+The addon will retrieve all other necessary information from each device.

 Apart from the configuration item above, there is no change to the addon user interface.